Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ### Projects

 - [Project Template - Use to build your own project spec](https://github.com/Make-School-Labs/Project-Template)
+- Students can optionally add value to their portfolio project by writing a blog article and publishing in [Medium](https://medium.com/), [Towards Data Science](https://towardsdatascience.com/), [Analytics Vidhya](https://www.analyticsvidhya.com/), [KDnuggets](https://www.kdnuggets.com/), or another suitable online magazine.

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Complete the Project with a passing grade according to the associated rubric- Complete all required Assignments and Quizzes with a passing grade
+- Complete the Portfoliao Project with a passing grade according to the associated rubric
+- Complete all required Assignments and Quizzes with a passing grade
 - One Quiz or Assignment may be dropped
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences